jermspeaks/Adventure-Text-Game/README.md

 Building on [Tweet Now!
 1: Single User][Tweet Now!
 1: Single User Challenge], let's add support for logging in with Twitter.
 This will be our first application that uses OAuth for authentication.

 Twitter uses [OAuth version 1][OAuth v1] for API authorization.
 OAuth (and particularly, OAuth version 1) is hard.
-As such, in the `/source` directory, you'll find that we've provided a skeleton for you that handles the nasty OAuth bits.
+As such, you'll find that we've provided a skeleton for you that handles the nasty OAuth bits.
 Later, if you are feeling adventurous, you can try to code-up your own OAuth conversation.

 ## Releases